CyrilleMesue/cyrillemesue.github.io/index.md

 comments: true
 ---

 Hello, my name is Cyrille.
 I am a Bioengineering Student at Yildiz Technical University in Istanbul, Turkey.
 As an aspiring Bioengineer, I aim to utilize machine learning, Medical Imaging and Bioengineering techniques to make a positive impact in global healthcare.
-I enjoy gathering, organizing and analyzing information, working in groups and contributing to project strategies.
 I'm also interested in the applications of computational and Systems Biology in the pathophysiology of cancer.

-I am a self-disciplined Bioengineering student, interested in Advanced medical technologies, as well as their application for medical diagnosis, prognosis and companion diagnosis.
-I'm also interested in the application of computational and Systems Biology in the pathophysiology of cancer.
+I am a self-taught datascientist and systems biologist and intend to use my deeplearning knowledge for medical imaging, and my systems biology knowledge in cancer drug design.
+I enjoy gathering, organizing and analyzing information, working in groups and contributing to project strategies.

 ### Mission
-My mission for is site is to:
+My mission for this is site is to:
 * make a positive impact in the lives of many young students by sharing educative content.
 * make connections with intellects who have a common interest as me.
 * build a team of individuals who are eager to build a better world.